WebEngineering-Univaq/WE_Project_Specifications/2016/Progetto_IW_2016_2_EN_SocialDevelop.md

 ## Additional Information

-This specification is available in PDF format on the website of the Web Engineering course at the address http://people.disim.univaq.it/dellapenna.
+This specification is available in Web Engineering course repository at the address https://github.com/WebEngineering-Univaq/WE_Project_Specifications.
 Additional information on the specifications can be obtained directly via email by writing to giuseppe.dellapenna@univaq.it.

 Please note that projects should be carried out by *small* student groups (three members is the recommended number).
 Exceptions to this rule must be agreed with the teacher.